borisjoffe/meetup-better-event-export/README.md

 Features
 --------
-- Export full Meetup event text to Google calendar when possible
+- Export the full event description to Google calendar (when possible)
-- Export link background changes to light green when it's updated
+- Export link background changes to light green when it's updated (or light yellow when it wasn't able to add the full description)
-- TamperMonkey / GreaseMonkey plugin

 Requires
 --------